ckf42/usefulmathmacro/README.md

 Put the `.sty` file in your texmf tree, in the same way you install a package manually.
 Alternatively, you can simply `input` the `.sty` file directly in your TeX source.

+You may also need to do the following actions:
 * TeXLive
     * run `texhash`
 * MikTeX